abolajibisiriyu/react-video-app/README.md

 ### Getting Started

-Checkout this repo, install dependencies, then start the gulp process with the following:
+install dependencies, then start the gulp process with the following:

 ```
 > npm install